mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/Project2_Continuous Control/report.md

 Instead, we'll use the **Ornstein-Uhlenbeck process**, as suggested in the previously mentioned [paper by Google DeepMind](https://arxiv.org/pdf/1509.02971.pdf) (see bottom of page 4).
 The Ornstein-Uhlenbeck process adds a certain amount of noise to the action values at each timestep.
 This noise is correlated to previous noise, and therefore tends to stay in the same direction for longer durations without canceling itself out.
 This allows the arm to maintain velocity and explore the action space with more continuity.

-You can find the Ornstein-Uhlenbeck process implemented [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/ddpg_agent.py#L145) in the `OUNoise` class in `ddpg_agent.py` of the source code.

 In total, there are five hyperparameters related to this noise process.

 The Ornstein-Uhlenbeck process itself has three hyperparameters that determine the noise characteristics and magnitude: